-In collaborative research: (a) faculty and student should discuss ownership of data and authorship on presentations/publications early enough in the process so that each is aware of his/her role; and (b) faculty and student should publicly acknowledge one another's contributions at conferences, in written work etc. Guidelines about authorship and authorship order are addressed further in the APA Ethical Principles of Psychologists and Code of Conduct.
+In collaborative research: (a) faculty and students should discuss ownership of data and authorship on presentations/publications early enough in the process so that each is aware of their role; and (b) faculty and student should publicly acknowledge one another's contributions at conferences, in written work etc. Guidelines about authorship and authorship order are addressed further in the APA Ethical Principles of Psychologists and Code of Conduct (Code 8.12).